PimAkker/Blender-Video-Showcase/README.md

 # Animations I made for free for my friends to use as introductory slides for their master thesis presentations:

-## Animation to interest viewers in the problem of battery energy storage on Schiphol
+## Animation for battery energy storage on Schiphol
 ![alt text](<Airport Video.gif>)

 ## Animation showcasing drone path planning
 ![alt text](<drone example.gif>)

-## Animation to make a more interesting introduction to the concept of a mass-spring damper systems
+## Animation to introduce of a mass-spring damper system

 ![alt text](mass_spring_train.gif)